 FAFSA is the application used by nearly all colleges and universities to determine eligibility for federal, state, and college-sponsored financial aid, including grants, educational loans, and work-study programs.

 A New York Times article offered an example.
-Take a hypothetical family of four with total 2010 income of $75,000 and one college student.
+Take a hypothetical family of four with a total 2010 income of $75,000 and one college student.
 For every $10,000 of taxable income stemming from a Roth conversion, the parents’ expected annual contribution to that student’s education would go up by $3,200 in a FAFSA estimate.1

 Financial Aid Looks at More than One Year